derekthecarrot/HomeworkU1/README.md

 ## Description
 I built this project in order to improve and further my skills with HTML and CSS Accessibility standards and Search Engine Optimization.
+It was originally semantically incorrect and had some code that could be improved on.
+I learned about the proper HTML structure and was able to also consolidate some attributes on the CSS Stylesheet.
+Some challenges I ran into is learning when or why a div should be used versus any other element.
+For example: I changed a DIV element to a NAV due to the section containing Navigation links.

 Table of Contents